TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Manual.md

 [Tmr] Macro Timer options (One-shot or Repeat) must have [ADD]ed a number 1-8 before

 -----------------------------------------------------------------------------------------------------------------------
-Note 1: The following is used - the Macro Destination [Dst] is also referred to as the Target Macro here in some cases.
+Note 1: The following convention is used - the Macro Destination [Dst] is also referred to as the Target Macro here in some cases.
+Pressing the red Pad [0] will cycle through 4 possible combinations of Source and Destination for SDCard Orange) or Flash (White) storage - for example dislay shows: White Source M 01  Orange Target A 50

 Composed Macro --> Destination (Composed with the Macro Editor) Link Macro     --> Destination
 Unlink Macro   --> Source
-Rename Macro   --> Source -> Destination
-Remove Macro   --> Source
+Rename Macro   --> Source -> Destination (both on same storage) or enter names with = inbetween: Oldname=Newname Remove Macro   --> Source or enter name - if "k00" entered K1-K24 BSD 3-byte macro-defines cleared (no files)
 Send Macro     --> Source
 Copy Macro     --> Source -> Destination
 Timer Macro    --> Source
-List Macro     --> Source
+List Macro     --> Source or enter name
-Save Macro     --> Source
+Save Macro     --> Source used to save

 Note 2: To choose between Macro A = 1 to 99 does not require 99 key-presses - just hold the [Num] key down for key-repeat It cycles through 1-99 in about 5 seconds.